pscedu/psc-wpdocs/neocortex/track3.md

    OpenMP, CUDA, OpenCL, etc.?
 2. What are the underlying computational algorithms you’re interested in exploring?
 What existing software packages or libraries use these algorithms?
 3. How is this problem bottlenecked on current hardware?
-Is the problem more bottlenecked by memory bandwidth, or communication costs associated with scaling up across distributed compute nodes?
+Is the problem more bottlenecked by memory bandwidth or communication costs associated with scaling up across distributed compute nodes?
 4. What range of problem sizes are you interested in addressing?
 For example, how much memory does your problem use?
 How does memory usage or program run-time scale with problem size?